-A couple shares everything from physical, emotional, to financial burdens, but they might also hold different views.
+A couple shares everything from physical and emotional, to financial burdens.
+However, you and your partner may hold different views about the future of your finances.
 While some couples may prefer to share the load of managing finances individually, others prefer to do so jointly.

 Either way, financial planning is extremely crucial in the success of one’s relationship as well as financial future.
 Here’s how you can get started with your loved one:

 Set financial goals together